If you’re new to investing in gold, you may be wondering what factors influence the gold price today. Here’s a quick

-Price manipulation within the is also a concern in the gold space as it can have a negative affect on any given .
+Price manipulation within the stock market is also a concern in the gold space as it can have a negative affect on any given transaction.
 Luckily, this issue is one that the world’s gold market participants are keen to address.
 Indeed, early in 2015, the long-running London gold fix was replaced by the LBMA gold price in a bid to increase gold price transparency.
 Though the process still involves a variety of banks collaborating to set the gold price, the system is now electronic.

 Gold investing: The future

-While the gold price may be lower than investors would like, it’s clear that interest to and the metal remains strong around the world.
-Those keen on gold investing would do well to remember that like most markets, the gold sector is cyclical, meaning that there is goes down must eventually rise again — although by how much is anyone’s guess.
+While the gold price may be lower than investors would like, it’s clear that interest to buy and sell the metal remains strong around the world.
+Those keen on gold investing would do well to remember that like most markets, the gold sector is cyclical, meaning that there is volatility.
+Of course, what goes down must eventually rise again — although by how much is anyone’s guess.

 This is an updated version of an article originally published by the Investing News Network in 2015.